Note: This event was originally planned for 30-31 July, 2020 in Cupertino, CA, USA and has now been rescheduled

 - Randy Cook, Senior Managing Director, Ankura Consulting Group

-- Christian Davis, Partner, Akin Gump Strauss Hauer & Feld LLP
+- Christian Davis, Partner, Akin Gump Straus Hauer & Feld LLP

 - Stephan Eberle, General Counsel & Head of Limited Partner Relationship, Scale Venture Partnerships